vberthiaume/fork_union/README.md

 As we focus on a simpler ~~concurrency~~ parallelism model, we can avoid the complexity of allocating shared states, wrapping callbacks into some heap-allocated "tasks", and a lot of other boilerplate.
 Less work - more performance.

+### Atomics and CAS

+Once you get to the lowest-level primitives on concurrency you end up with the `std::atomic` and a small set of hardware-supported atomic instructions.
+Hardware implements it differently:

+- x86 is built around the "Total Store Order" (TSO) [memory consistency model](https://en.wikipedia.org/wiki/Memory_ordering) and provides `LOCK` variants of the `ADD` and `CMPXCHG`, which act as full-blown "fences" - no loads or stores can be reordered across it.
+- Arm, on the other hand, has a "weak" memory model, and provides a set of atomic instructions that are not fences, that match C++ concurrency model, offering `acquire`, `release`, and `acq_rel` variants of each atomic instruction—such as `LDADD`, `STADD`, and `CAS` - which allow precise control over visibility and ordering, especially with the introduction of "Large System Extension" (LSE) instructions in Armv8.1.

+In practice, a locked atomic on x86 requires the cache line in the Exclusive state in the requester's L1 cache.
+This will incur a coherence transaction (Read-for-Ownership) if some other core had the line.
+Both Intel and AMD handle this similarly.

+It makes [Arm and Power much more suitable for lock-free programming](https://arangodb.com/2021/02/cpp-memory-model-migrating-from-x86-to-arm/) and concurrent data structures, but some observations hold true for both platforms.
+Most importantly, "Compare and Swap" (CAS) is a very expensive operation, and should be avoided at all costs.

+On x86, for example, the `LOCK ADD` [can easily take 50 CPU cycles](https://travisdowns.github.io/blog/2020/07/06/concurrency-costs), being 50x slower than a regular `ADD` instruction, but still easily 5-10x faster than a `LOCK CMPXCHG` instruction.
+Once the contention rises, the gap naturally widens, and is further amplified by the increased "failure" rate of the CAS operation, when the value being compared has already changed.
+That's why for the "eager" mode, we resort to using an additional atomic variable as opposed to more typical CAS-based implementations.

 ## Testing

 To run the tests, use CMake: